lethal-lisa/Nightcrawler/README.md

 systems may not function.

 ## Platform
 As for the actual platform of the engine.
-The release included by default will be for Win32, tested against Wine on Linux & Mac, though the source code will be in C and built against Linux GCC for testing, and should be capable of compiling on any decently modern 64 or 32-bit OS.
+The release included by default will be for Win32, tested against Wine on Linux & Mac, though the source code will be in C and built against x86_64 Linux with GCC for testing, and should be capable of compiling on any decently modern 64 or 32-bit OS.

 You may be able to get the engine to compile on platforms besides these with GCC installed.
 Early versions were proven to work on Termux with some minor